The Curious Case of Marcel Duchamp

 Questioning the Readymade

-Duchamp’s best known work is the Readymade, a time-saver said equivalent to months of studio work.
-Until his time the arts were confined to a few media that took decades to master; Duchamp declared mastery irrelevant and painting dead.
+Duchamp’s best known work is the Readymade, a time-saver equivalent to months of studio work.
+Until his time the arts were confined to a few media that took decades to master; the art community says that with this gesture Duchamp declared mastery irrelevant.
 Now a question posed by Duchamp is gaining importance, one that needs consideration; Duchamp begs the question of whether the Readymade really is a work of art.
 “The curious thing about the Readymade is that I’ve never been able to arrive at a definition or explanation that fully satisfies me.“(8) This allows that some deeper meaning may yet be found tucked in the mainstream art history narrative.

 When asked how he came to choose the Readymade, Duchamp replied, “Please note that I didn’t want to make a work of art out of it … when I put a bicycle wheel on a stool … it was just a distraction.
 I didn’t have any special reason … or any intention of showing it, or describing anything.(9) The word ‘Readymade’ thrusts itself on me then.
 It seemed perfect for these things that weren’t works of art, that weren’t sketches, and to which no term of art applies.”(10) Duchamp’s refusal to have Readymades treated as works of art led him to claim that “for a period of thirty years nobody talked about them and neither did I.”(11)